rotationalio/rotational.io/content/en/blog/2021-04-27-cant-read-wont-buy.md

 > We are going to start seeing some awareness about moving away from the words.
 Moving away from just putting the source into the target language and just pure translation to start having more questions about how the text might be perceived in China, in Russia, or in Korea.

-King seems to be rather ahead of the curve &mdash; during the live presentation, an audience member asked Sepulveda whether King had noticed any relationship between  investment in globalization and the company's bottom line.
+King is ahead of the curve &mdash; during the live presentation, an audience member asked Sepulveda whether King had noticed any relationship between investment in globalization and the company's bottom line.
 The answer was a resounding "Yes!"
-Clearly for King, creative localization has been good for business.
+Clearly for King, creative localization and LQA have been good for business.

 ## The Future of Localization

 What does all mean for app developers who are hoping to release software to geographically distributed audiences?
 It seems that there are several key challenges that such organizations will have to tackle; from the [technical challenges of distributed systems](https://rotational.io/blog/a-distributed-systems-maze/) to the recognition that English-only may not be a sufficient sales medium &mdash; and perhaps even more importantly, to learning how rich historic contexts and cultural experiences can inform the buying preferences of potential customers around the globe.
+Afterall, app developers know that the key to growth and impact is trust and engagement with end users; localization is increasingly important to those objectives.
+King Games proves localization *is* the future.

 ## References